Get 80% off your plan for your first 3 months*

 How is a pro forma invoice different from other invoices and quotes?

-A pro forma invoice isn't a tax invoice
+How a pro forma invoice differs from a tax invoice

 Simplify your invoicing with Xero